California opioid crisis: San Francisco fentanyl crisis

-Sources and pricing

 Fentanyl is on average approximately $100 per ounce cheaper in San Francisco than in New York City or Philadelphia, or even other California cities like Los Angeles and Sacramento.
 This cheaper pricing has been blamed for the higher overdose rate in San Francisco.
 In January 2023, lower-grade fentanyl was being sold on San Francisco streets for $150 to $200 per ounce, while higher-grade fentanyl went for between $500 and $550 per ounce.
 Some fentanyl users reported that they obtained the drug for free by doing favors for fentanyl dealers.

 Members of the DEA have said they believe fentanyl's price is cheaper in the city due to "soft drug policies".
 Local users have reported they believe the price is cheaper because San Francisco fentanyl has been diluted with other substances, pointing to the more expensive price of fentanyl in previous years.
 The DEA has reported that "regular" fentanyl sold in the city ranges on average between 5% and 10% purity.
 Another theory, held by some of those involved with drug policy, is that the saturation of the market in the city has driven down prices.

 Authorities have reported that fentanyl from San Francisco is the source of fentanyl in Sacramento and that users and dealers from across California have traveled to San Francisco to purchase the drug more cheaply, although this latter assertion has been challenged by local nonprofits.

-Reactions

 In mid-2022, arrests of drug dealers and users increased in San Francisco, with the appointment of Brooke Jenkins as district attorney.

 In December 2023, the city of San Francisco began testing wastewater for fentanyl and other drugs such as the amphetamines (including methamphetamine) and cocaine, and even xylazine and naloxone.
 The testing was part of a larger study by the National Institute on Drug Abuse which was testing wastewater in 70 other U.S. cities, and was scheduled to continue until August 2024.

 Between May 2023 and January 2024, law enforcement in the city seized 145pounds of fentanyl.
 In early 2024, the California Highway Patrol (CHP) recovered 42pounds of fentanyl within a ten-mile radius of the Tenderloin neighborhood in San Francisco.
 In the same period, the CHP issued more than 6,000 drug-related citations, leading to nearly 500 arrests.

+The table below shows the number of deaths per year due to drug overdoses in San Francisco: